tcardona/PSEG-Alexa-Project/Tutorials/HelloWorld/README.md

 ## Hello World <a id="title"></a>
 <hr />

+#### What you will learn
 New developers can get started with a very basic Alexa skill called Hello World.

-#### What you will learn

 #### What you need
+* Accounts on [aws.amazon.com](aws.amazon.com) and [developer.amazon.com](developer.amazon.com) (create if necessary)

 #### Continue to the next step